Transition Probability for the Neutrino Wave in Muon Decay and Oscillation Experiments: Implications to neutrino experiments

+LSND did not use the cut and included all the events.
+Consequently, the diffraction was included.
+Now, KARMEN selected the events of satisfying $\Delta t> 5\ \mu$s, and excluded the events of $\Delta t< 5\ \mu$s, which corresponds to the length $\Delta L=1.5 \times 10^3$ meters from our estimation.
+This condition does not affects the events due to $\Gamma$, because the correlation length is much shorter.

+The theoretical value of $P^{(d)}$ for LSND and KARMEN are shown in Fig. \ref{fig:LSND-KARMEN}. $P^{(d)}$ in LSND configuration is large, while that for KARMEN configuration vanishes.
+If $\bar{\nu}_e$ excess is verified from events of $\Delta t<5 \mu$s in the KARMEN experiment, that proves the present theory.
+A precise dependence on $\Delta t$ of the ratio is given in Fig. \ref{fig:deltat-dep-KARMEN}.
+The magnitude of $P^\text{(d)}$ is approximately ten times larger than that of LSND because $L$ of KARMEN is shorter than that of LSND.

+Thus the difference between LSND and KARMEN results from the methods of the event selection, and an indication may appear as a sharp peak in the small $\Delta t$ region in Ref. \cite{KARMEN-nuebar}.

-According to above analyses, both two experimental results of LSND and KARMEN can be explained with the finite-size corrections, and are consistent with the previous result of LSND $\pi$DIF \cite{Ishikawa-tobita-neutrinomass}.
-Furthermore, with more precise energy spectrum and suitable selection criteria, it is possible to confirm the excess of $\bar{\nu}_e$ at near-detector as diffraction.
+Accordingly, the experimental results of both LSND and KARMEN can be explained from $P^{(d)}$, and are consistent with the previous result of LSND $\pi$DIF \cite{Ishikawa-tobita-neutrinomass}.
+With a precise energy spectrum and suitable selection criteria, it would be possible to confirm $P^{(d)}$ by the excess of $\bar{\nu}_e$ at near detector.